Chang Sung-hwan

-Chang Sung-hwan (Korean: 장성환; Hanja: 張盛煥, October 27, 1920 – January 4, 2015) was a South Korean air force lieutenant general, government minister and diplomat.
+Chang Sung-hwan (Korean: 장성환; Hanja: 張盛煥; October 27, 1920 – January 4, 2015) was a South Korean air force lieutenant general, government minister and diplomat.

+Military career

 He was the first Korean pilot to fly the North American P-51 Mustang during the Korean War.
 He was Chief of Staff of the Republic of Korea Air Force from 1962 to 1964.

+Other career

 Upon his retirement from the military, he served as ambassador to Thailand, transportation minister, and president of the Korea Trade Promotion Corporation (KOTRA).

 Death

 Chang died in January 2015 of natural causes.
 He was 94.